Quantization of skyrmions using instantons: General methodology

 To describe any configuration in terms of smaller clusters, we follow a general road map outlined below.
 The procedure, formulated through the framework introduced in \cite{corkhalcrow2022adhm}, will generate ADHM data, hence a genuine instanton, which models the skyrmion configuration of interest. \paragraph{Step 1:} Understand the component clusters and their ADHM data.
 These will be $k$ true ADHM data $(L_i,M_i)\in\A_{N_i}$, $i=1,\dots,k$, which describe the constituent components.
 A list of ADHM data describing common components, such as tori and cubes, may be found in \cite{corkhalcrow2022adhm}. \paragraph{Step 2:} Write down specific `test data' $(L_T,M_T)\in\XX_N$ (with $N=\sum_iN_i$) which describes the problem.
 The test data is explicitly given by embedding each constituent of $\A_{N_i}$ into $\XX_N$ as a block diagonal:

-In general \eqref{generic-test-data} will not be ADHM data as it will not solve the reality condition; it is instead a building block from which to determine true ADHM which describes the physical system of interest.
+The test data \eqref{generic-test-data} will generally not be ADHM data as it will not solve the reality condition; it is instead a building block from which to determine true ADHM which describes the physical system of interest.
 In \eqref{generic-test-data} the $(p_i,q_i)\in\SU(2)^2$ are unit quaternions that describe the orientations of the components in isospace and space respectively, and the $a_i\in\H$ describe the positions.
 Typically one sets $\Re(a_i)=0$ so then the $a_i$ are $3$-vectors represented by imaginary quaternions; separations in the real (holographic) direction may be relevant for parameterising vector meson modes \cite{Halcrow:2021wwc}, but we do not consider this possibility here.

 If the system requires any inverted constituents, i.e. those whose Skyrme fields differ by the parity transformation $U(x)\mapsto U(-x)^{-1}$, one simply replaces the relevant constituent data $(L_i,M_i)$ by $(-L_i,-M_i)$. \paragraph{Step 3:} Determine the symmetry of the entire system.
 The group $\SU(2)\times\SU(2)\times\Z_2$ of isorotations, rotations, and parity transformations, acts on $(L,M)\in\XX_N$ via